mcc-us/ea/_questions/q15-filing-statuses.md

 Married Filing Jointly means that the spouses _____.

 A. Report their own incomes and deductions on separate returns.
-B. Combine their income and deductions on the same return. **correct**
+B. Combine their income and deductions on the same return.
 C. Combine their assets and liabilities on the same return.
 D. Combine their income (but not their deductions) on a joint return.